basarat/demo-typestyle/11-server/script.md

 * Lets go ahead and create this main.tsx file
 * We will bring and react and react dom for the html.
 * From TypeStyle we will bring in `setStylesTarget` for the css.
+* Next we bring in our root app component.
 * We will hydrate the html using React DOM at the root div
 * We will hydrate the css using `setStylesTarget` at the `styles-target` tag.